pytchlang/pytch-tutorials/catch-apple/tutorial.md

 * The `x`-coordinate where the apple starts is already random.
 Make the starting `y`-coordinate be random too.
-If an apple starts lower down the screen, the player has less time to get the bowl under the apple, making the game more challenging.
+If an apple starts lower down the stage, the player has less time to get the bowl under the apple, making the game more challenging.

 * Play a sound when the player catches an apple.  _Would have